 The drugs at the center of the suit were some of GlaxoSmithKline’s best sellers—Paxil, Wellbutrin, and Avandia, among others.

 Former employees blew the whistle on wrongful practices like paying doctors to promote its antidepressants for use among children and for unapproved purposes.
 They also alleged concealment of data showing heart risks posed by the anti-diabetes drug Avandia.

 The $3 billion settlement amount is only a small fraction of what GlaxoSmithKline made over the period covered by the lawsuit.
 Over roughly a decade, they made about $10.4 billion on Avandia, $11.6 billion on Paxil and $5.9 billion on Wellbutrin.

 In early 2013, the Office of Fair Trading in the U.K. charged GlaxoSmithKline with paying competitors to delay manufacturing of generic versions of Paxil, violating competition laws.
 Later that year, the Chinese government fined them $500 million for offering kickbacks and laundering payments through travel agencies.

 Pfizer Bextra Case

-In 2009, Pfizer paid $2.3 billion to settle civil and criminal allegations that it illegally marketed Bextra, a pain killer.
-The company pleaded guilty to felony charges that it improperly promoted off-label uses for Bextra, such as use in treating pain after knee surgery.
+In 2009, Pfizer paid $2.3 billion to settle allegations that they illegally marketed the pain killer Bextra.
+The company pleaded guilty to promoting off-label uses for Bextra, including treatment of pain after knee surgery.
 It was only approved for arthritis and menstrual cramps.